Skip to content

 Needles, Trigger Points and Pain

-Second, a trigger point is an irritable point in a muscle that is associated with a palpable taught band, or “knot.”
+Second, a myofascial trigger point is an irritable point in a muscle that is associated with a palpable taught band, or “knot.”
 This area becomes painful and can refer pain to other areas of the body.

 Dry Needling Techniques

 There is often confusion about the difference between Dry Needling and Acupuncture.
 The objectives and philosophy behind the use of dry needling by physical therapists is not based on traditional Chinese medicine.
 The performance of dry needling by physical therapists is based on anatomy and current scientific study of the musculoskeletal and nervous systems.
 The placement of needles for dry needling is based on a thorough evaluation of your musculoskeletal system, depending on where trigger points or tissue dysfunction is found.
-The only similarity is the tool used, the needle.
+The only similarity is the tool used, the thin needle.

 Dry Needling Paired with Physical Therapy